pressureless/paper_md/papers/Eccentricity/eccentricity.md

 ## Adaptation luminance

-Our experiments were conducted at half of our display peak luminance 𝐿 = 380 cd/$m^2$.
+Our experiments were conducted at half of our display peak <span class='def:𝐿'>luminance $𝐿$</span> = 380 cd/$m^2$.
 This is relatively bright compared to the 50–200 cd/$m^2$ luminance setting of common VR systems [@mehrfard2019comparative].
 Consequently, our estimates of the CFF are conservative because the Ferry–Porter law predicts the CFF to increase linearly with logarithmic levels of retinal illuminance [@tyler1993eccentricity].
 While the linear relationship is known, the actual slope and intercept varies with retinal eccentricity [@tyler1993eccentricity].
 For this reason, we measured selected points from our main experiment for two other display luminance levels.
 <figure>
 <img src="./img/img4.png" alt="Trulli" style="width:100%" class = "center">
 <figcaption align = "center">Fig.4.
 Luminancescalingofourfullmodelfittedfor𝑙0 =1488Td.Thepoints represent mean measured CFF values and the lines the prediction of the transformed model.
 Vertical bars are standard errors.
 The left plot shows varying slopes across $𝑒$(with $𝑓_𝑠 = 0.57$ cpd).
 The right plot shows varying intercepts across $𝑓_𝑠$ (with $𝑒 = 0$ deg).